ModDota/moddota.github.io/_articles/scripting/particle-attachment.md

 For example if you try to use a projectile particle as a buff, or an explosion as a projectile, you will get disastrous or just no effect at all.

-You can browse particles in the asset browser, for filtering just write keywords like "particle" or "vpcf".
+You can browse particles in the asset browser, for filtering just write keywords like "particle" or `.vpcf`.

 Also every time you use a particle, remember to add them in a datadriven precache block on the ability: